 Tango.
-Whether you’re dancing American, International, or Argentine style, there’s nothing quite like it.
-It’s a daring competitive dance, but also an emotional social dance.
-Indeed, if you want to become a better ballroom dancer, you’ll need to master the Tango.
+Whether it’s American, International, or Argentine style, there’s nothing quite like it.
+People say it’s a daring competitive dance, but also an emotional social dance.
+Indeed, if you want to become a better ballroom dancer, you need to master the Tango.

 First, a bit of Tango history.